OlgaLevadnaya/TODO-List/README.md

 ---

-This is the first version of the project.
+This is the second version of the project.
+In the second version added authorization and users can see olny their tasks now.

 In plans:

 - improve the User model (in the first version we redefined User model to have more flexibility);

-- add authorization and permitions.
+- include number of days until deadline;

+- a simple frontend to everybody can try this app;

+- deployment on a remote server.